abi-am/omicss-25/NGS data analysis & file manipulation/annotation/samtool_practice.md

 samtools view -c -F 4 sample.bam

 Explanation:

-The `-F 4` flag excludes unmapped reads, and `-c` counts the remaining ones.
+The `-F` flag filters out reads where the flag you give it is set (in this case, SAM flag 0x4 means unmapped reads).
+So the `-F 4` flag excludes unmapped reads, and `-c` counts the remaining ones.

+If you wanted to include reads with this flag, you'd use `-f` instead.
 -->

 ---